My Signature Course on “Biblical Worldview: Scripture, Theology, Ethics”

 The early versions of this course (which I taught when I was a campus minister in Southern Ontario, Canada) led to a co-authored book with Brian Walsh, called The Transforming Vision: Shaping a Christian World View (IVP, 1984).

-Next year I will begin working on a new version of that book, based on the way the course has evolved over the years.
-My tentative title for the new book is Shaped by God’s Story: Christian Worldview in a Global Key (also with IVP, set to be released on the fortieth anniversary of The Transforming Vision).
+In a couple of years I will begin working on a new version of that book, based on the way the course has evolved over the years.
+My tentative title for the new book is Dancing in the Dragon’s Jaws: The Bible’s Liberating Worldview (to be published with Baker Academic).

 The course challenges students to rethink their orientation to life by re-reading Scripture as a grounding story that takes seriously our pain and our hopes.
 The course combines engaged biblical interpretation with historical analysis of the church’s sacred/secular dualism, the western myth of conquest and progress, and the postmodern condition, while encouraging students to explore their calling in God’s world.

 I’ve been teaching this course since 2002 for undergraduates at Roberts Wesleyan University under the title “Exploring the Christian Worldview.”
-I’ve also taught a version of the course since 2011 for graduate students at Northeastern Seminary, where it is called “Being in the Story.”
+I’ve also taught a version of the course since 2011 for graduate students at Northeastern Seminary, where it was called “Being in the Story.”
+Its current name is “Biblical Worldview: Scripture, Theology, Ethics.”

 More than any other course, this one often leads to student disorientation.
 As the course progresses, it is common for students to exclaim with dismay, “Oh no, I need to unlearn everything I have been taught!”
 I usually point out that they may need to unlearn some things, but that they typically have a pretty solid and stable core of faith to build on.